garbados/couchdb/share/doc/src/api-basics.rst

 JSON Basics
 ===========

-The majority of requests and responses to CouchDB use the JavaScript Object Notation (JSON) for formatting the content and structure of the data and responses.
+The majority of requests and responses to Cloudant use the JavaScript Object Notation (JSON) for formatting the content and structure of the data and responses.